aderant-handshake/HSFramework-Public/README.md

 This Framework may be used for any Handshake Installation and Connect is not required.
 The Build files are available to Handshake customers on request.

 ## References <!-- omit in toc -->
-Your best references for this framework are:
+Besides this document, your best references for this framework are:
 * [Bootstrap 4 documentation site](https://getbootstrap.com/docs/4.5/layout/overview/).
 * [Kendo UI for jQuery Styles and Appearance](https://docs.telerik.com/kendo-ui/styles-and-layout/sass-themes)